cedadev/jasmin-workshop/exercises/ex02/README.md

    * Choose a Sci server with the lowest load
    * Login to the chosen sci server on each terminal
    > **_NOTE:_**  The purpose of having two SSH terminal sessions running on the same sci server is to facilitate compute and monitoring.
 One terminal is for executing commands on the sci while the second terminal is for monitoring user processes (or editing a script)
-1. Execute the first Python example script on the sci machine
+1. Execute the first Python example script on the Sci server
    * Copy the first Python example script `random-number-gen.py`(shown in the JASMIN resources section) to your current working directory
    * Find out the software available on JASMIN via the module environment by executing the command `module avail`
    * Enable a Python environemnt via the module `jaspy` by executing  the command `module add jaspy`